 The best and cheapest way to build a logo is to ask around among your connections – you’d be surprised at how talented some of them are.
 Everyone wants exposure, so odds are that a friend will be willing to help you build a logo in return for recognition on your blog.
 Also, since you are already in contact with that person you can work together to build the logo and end up with a result that’s awesome.

 Redesign?
 Or Just Integrate A New Logo?

-Has anyone told you they like your blogs design?
+Has anyone told you they like the design of your blog?
 Ask for honest feedback, if the overwhelming response is that you’ve got a good thing going don’t change your theme – build your logo to integrate into what you’ve got.
-If, on the other hand, people think your blog’s theme is boring then by all means rebuild your scheme.
+If, on the other hand, people think your blog’s theme is boring then, by all means, rebuild your scheme.

 You want your logo to fit in well with the colors on your blog, and if that requires you to change the design, then do it.
 If you are using a platform like WordPress or Joomla, there are lots of themes available for free.
 Find one that goes with your logo and build it out.